mozilla/nunjucks/docs/templating.md

 {{ numbers | replace("4", ".") }}
 ```

-**Outcome**
+**Output**

 ```jinja
 123.56
 ```

-You can also insert a replaced item before and after a value, by adding quote marks and replacing them surrounding an item.
+You can also insert a replaced item before and after a value, by adding quote
+marks and replacing them surrounding an item.

 **Input**